Code-Institute-Submissions/darco31-The-Great-Castle-Escape/README.md

 * This a small interactive adventure game that challenges the player to try and escape from a castle.
 There is only one way out and many ways to die.
 We use a command line interface to let the user interact with the game.
 The user will make their decisions based on the scenario they find them selves in and their decisions will ultimately win the game or lose the game.
+I attempted to introduce the use of OOP in the form of two classes but I don't fully understand the concept just yet to be comfortable using classes to build out a full application.

 ## Main goals of the project